startdragon/startdragon/README.md

 ## Projects
 These are some of the projects I have worked on during the bootcamp and in my spare time.

+# HR Analysis using excel and Power BI